arsalanabc/node_postgres_docker/app/README.md

 - `/shoe/insert/:shoeName` to insert a new shoe model *shoeName*
 - `/:shoeName/addsize/5` to add size 5 for shoe model *shoeName*
 - `/:shoeName/truetosize`to get TrueToSize for mode *shoeName*

+# LOGS
+- Logs from the containers are bind to in app/var/log